DomenPozrl/TarockMasters/README.md

 Actions for playing the second card of the round: "pass", "nalozi", "stegni", "all-in"
 Actions for playing the third card of the round: "spusti", "poberi", "nalozi"

-## FUTURE PLANS
-We already mentioned many possible improvements for every part (written in italics).
-The main focus should for now be to test and train all of the models with new and proposed reward functions.
-There is not much more experimentation, we can do when it comes to state representation, but perhaps minor changes can lead to drastic performance increases.
-There is still room for improvement when it comes to discretization of actions.
-Perhaps try the state 3 or 5 in combinations with actions 2.
-A great test would also be to deal exactly the same cards to each agent and see how differently they play and what are their strengths and weaknesses.

-Then we would like to move on to different reinforcement learning approaches, starting with Deep Q learning.